eyinlojuoluwa/eyinlojuoluwa.github.io/index.md

 Currently, my research area is Software Engineering.
 I am hoping to work on the following in the future:
 - Information and Communication Technology for Development (ICT4D)
 - Social computing
-- Machine Learning
+- Crisis/Pandemic Informatics
-- Human-Computer Interaction
+- Software Engineering
 - Computer Education
 - Educational Technology